myok12/twit-cli/README.md

+`version: 0.0.1`

+> Note: This is the first version of `twitter-cli` (duh), so at the moment you can only send tweets.
+Over the next coming weeks, many new features will be added.
+This means versions will be updated rapidly.
+Each new feature will be an uptick.
+So ready your `npm update` command!
+On with the `README`...

 # Intro
 Do you love running applications from the command line?
 Do you love doing everything with your keyboard?
 I sure do!
 If you don't then this tool probably isn't for you.
 The `twitter-cli` tool features all the great things you like to do on twitter, but in the comfort, love, and safety of your terminal.